Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/python_kernel_op.md

 Please pay attention that`.Attr<std::string>("device_sub_tag", "py")` must in the above code.
 It tells OneFlow to call the Python Kernel by default when using this Op.

-By the same logic, since we don't need to call `user_relu_backward`.
-So you don't need to wrap the Python interface to `user_relu_py_api.py` for `user_relu_backward`.
-We can implement it directly in the Python Kernel.
+By the same logic, since the users don't need to call `user_relu_backward` directly.
+So we don't need to provide the Python wrapper for `user_relu_backward` in `user_relu_py_api.py`.
+We just need to implement its Python Kernel.

 Implement the `backward` in `user_relu_py_kernel.py`: